flaming-toast/ddg-cli/README.md

 Usage
 =======
-Simply grabs definitions...a command line dictionary(!)
+Simply grabs definitions...you could call it a command line dictionary I suppose.

 Sometimes I'm too lazy to open a web browser if I just want a definition of some word/name/etc.
 I just whipped this up to practice perl+shell scripting. : )